 In some cases the data in Microsoft Excel CSV formatted files look good, however, the problem lies with the UTF-8 encoding.
 In other cases the spreadsheet may appear to be empty or the data may appear to be missing.

 Excel does not to open up CSV files in UTF-8 encoding by default.
 For Excel 2013 and later, the default encoding for opening CSV files has changed (especially if you just double-click the file to open it).
-There can be an issue if the data is encoded in a language such as Arabic.
+There can be an issue if the data is encoded in a language such as Arabic, Spanish or Farsi.
 Therefore, this might cause the issue that you are seeing.

 The problem is not in the export itself, but rather how Excel opens up the file.